ShivamKumar045/GCP_Capstone/IBM Watson Knowledge Studio.md

 Objective for Exercise:

--   Learn how to use Watson Knowledge Studio to analyze three pieces of text, first with the Domain model, and then with the Untrained model.
+-   Learn how to use Watson Knowledge Studio to analyze pieces of text, first with the Domain model, and then with the Untrained model.
 -   Comparing the results for both models.

 IBM provides an online demo of Watson Knowledge Studio at:[Watson Knowledge Studio](https://www.ibm.com/demos/live/watson-knowledge-studio/self-service)